Ep. 126: Amadeus

 Follow Nate on Letterboxd.
 Follow Ryan on Letterboxd.

-Follow Can We Still Be Friends? on Facebook and Instagram and don’t forget to rate and review us on Apple Podcasts and Spotify.
-Send us a message anytime.
+Follow Can We Still Be Friends? on Instagram and Threads.
+Don’t forget to rate and review us on Apple Podcasts and Spotify.

 Follow Nate on Letterboxd.
 Follow Ryan on Letterboxd.